Xiyng/steam-wishlist-discount-filter/README.md

-# Steam Wishlist Discount Filter
+# Steam Wishlist Price Filter

-Steam Wishlist Discount Filter is a userscript that adds the option to show only discounted items in your Steam wishlist.
+Steam Wishlist Price Filter is a userscript that adds the option to show only discounted items in your Steam wishlist.
 If you're interested in using/downloading the script, [this page](https://xiyng.github.io/steam-wishlist-discount-filter/) is probably what you're looking for.